Y’tulip, y’tulip, y’pea brained earwig

 I’d rather make furniture than go to midnight mass

 – Wire, from the Snakedrill EP

 The characteristics of good Art and bad Art are apparent to each of us when we are alone and don’t gain anything by our judgements.
 Good Art has something to do with truth and earnestness and satisfaction, and so bad Art that has something to do with the opposite of those things; to be disingenuous, to be callow, to submit to being unsatisfied.
 Surely there is enough of this floating around under the sun for everyone to have their fill and take leftovers to work tomorrow.
 What then is to account for all this bad Art?
-The qualities of Art, the focus of this essay and the five to follow, is a wild geometry.
+The qualities of Art, the focus of this essay and the four to follow, is a wild geometry.
 Readable in an instant, as fast as looking.

 Good Art doesn’t make it rain more in dry weather.
 Bad Art doesn’t run over my foot or overcook my egg.
 A weak piece does not diminish a regionalism, or stunt a movement, or muddy the entire project of Art.
 So why all the hay-making about good-Art-bad-Art ?
 For the vast majority of Art’s adherents and practitioners, Art does not keep the lights on at home or pay the studio rent.
 This is beside the point though; Art is what makes the lights worth turning on, makes the rent worth paying.